How the Town Council Works

 Full Council

-The Town Council meets approximately 6 times a year and has three main committees and ad hoc sub committees that meet as required (eg Health & Safety).
+The Town Council meets once a month (apart from August and December) and has three main committees and ad hoc sub committees that meet as required (eg Health & Safety).
 These committees make decisions under their remitted powers or make recommendations for ratification by full Council.

 Agendas